What is a car warranty?

 Of course, more extensive car insurance coverage options exist, which can reimburse damages to your vehicle.
 However, no form of car warranty exists that will cover damages to other cars or people.
 And even with full and comprehensive coverage, you may find that some breakdown of car parts still isn’t covered.

 Frequently asked questions

-They can cost as little as a few hundred dollars per year or as much as a couple of thousand.
+The price of an extended warranty can vary, sometimes significantly, depending on a range of factors.
+In general, an extended warranty can cost as little as a few hundred dollars per year or as much as a couple of thousand.
 The coverage and limitations on the warranty, the issuer of the contract and the vehicle being covered will all factor into the cost.

 Most warranties will exclude those parts that are expected to wear down from regular use.
 This includes tires, windshield wipers, most of the fluids in your car, brake pads, and other short-term parts.